lfr/FSharp.Domain.Validation/docs/demo.md

 | Integer  -> check that it can be parsed to int
 ```

-As it turns out, it does nothing of the sort, in fact `validate` is not even defined anywhere in the code!
+Turns out it does nothing of the sort, in fact `validate` is not even defined anywhere in the code!
 It's a generic function from `FSharp.ValidationBlocks`, one that has no awareness of our own custom types `Text`, `FreeText`, and `Integer`.

 ## 100% Object-free ✔